+Companies:

-Companies: The income tax rate for companies is 30%, except that companies that have less than AU\$50 million of "aggregated turnover" (which includes the turnover of affiliated and connected entities) and derive no more than 80% of their income in passive forms are taxed at 25% in the 2021-2022 income year and future income years.
+The income tax rate for companies is 30%, except that companies that have less than \$50 million of "aggregated turnover" (which includes the turnover of affiliated and connected entities) and derive no more than 80% of their income in passive forms are taxed at 25%.

+Individuals:

-Individuals: Individuals are taxed on a scale of marginal rates.
-The maximum rate in Australia is currently 45% plus additional levies (such as the Medicare Levy, if applicable) for individuals who earn more than AU\$180,000.
+Individuals are taxed on a scale of marginal rates.
+The maximum rate in Australia is currently 45% plus additional levies (such as the Medicare Levy, if applicable) for individuals who earn more than \$190,000.
 Employers must withhold income tax on wages paid to employees.

-(D) GROUPING
+(d) Grouping

-Groups of qualifying entities may, in certain circumstances, choose to consolidate (i.e. to be grouped) for income tax purposes.
+Groups of qualifying entities may, in certain circumstances, choose to consolidate (ie to be grouped) for income tax purposes.
 Entities often elect to form a consolidated group as:

-- only one income tax return is required each year for each consolidated group; - + intragroup transactions are generally ignored for income tax purposes; and - + tax losses from one group member can offset income from another.
+- only one income tax return is required each year for each consolidated group; - intragroup transactions are generally ignored for income tax purposes; and - tax losses from one group member can offset income from another.